Experimental evidence for surface tension origin of the circular hydraulic jump: Introduction

 The \cite{bhagat2018origin} paper has not surprisingly been subject to scrutiny and criticism.
 In particular, the energy-based analysis that was used to predict the jump radius in that paper has been questioned.
-In response, we \citep{bhagat2019circular} provided a detailed analysis of the normal stress boundary condition and showed that the location of the jump was correctly predicted by conservation of momentum.
-To date, comparisons between theory and experiment have mostly been made with our own experimental data and if our theory is correct it should be able to explain previously published results obtained in other laboratories.
+In response, two of us \citep{bhagat2019circular} provided a detailed analysis of the normal stress boundary condition and showed that the location of the jump was correctly predicted by conservation of momentum.

+\rkbb{Establishment of a theory relies upon experiments; we have tested the role of gravity in the formation of hydraulic jumps by changing the orientation of the surface.
+However, direct evidence of the role of gravity can be obtained by performing experiments in the absence of gravity or in a micro-gravity environment.
+Such experiments are cumbersome but have nevertheless been performed and reported by \citep{avedisian2000circular,painter2007circular, phillips2008investigation}.
+In this paper, we present experimental data for hydraulic jumps generated in micro-gravity ($\approx 2\%$ of Earth's gravity) environments \citep{avedisian2000circular, painter2007circular, phillips2008investigation}, and compare the results with our theory.
+It should be noted that the formation of a hydraulic jump in micro-gravity at approximately the same radius as in terrestrial experiments constitutes sufficient proof that gravity does not play a significant role in the formation of the jump.}